 A: Of course, life is about balance!
 I find mine with my family.
 My husband Brian and I have two beautiful daughters.
-Mackenzie is in 5th grade, and Lexie is in 1st grade.
-We spend most of our time together on various softball fields, as both girls play for an elite travel organization.
+Mackenzie is in 7th grade (middle school in her school district!), and Lexie is in 3rd grade.
+Since both girls play for an elite travel organization, we spend most of our time together on various softball fields in Illinois as well as in the surrounding states.
 Brian coaches both girls’ teams, so we eat, breathe and sleep softball!
-We also take an annual summer trip to my parents’ in Florida for some R&R. Our spring break trips to sunny Arizona to watch Cubs spring training also give us time to make many memories.
+We love to snowboard and also take an annual summer trip to my parents’ in Florida for some R&R. Our spring break trips to sunny Arizona to watch Cubs spring training also give us time to make many memories.
 When I need that R&R at home, I can be found curled up with a book and our dog, Lu Lu.

 Q: When is the best time for a parent to contact you regarding his/her child’s education?